 Finally, enamel can chip and crack.
 This can be the result of a blow to the face, but also happens when teeth are used to open containers or a person grinds his or her teeth.
 Never open anything with your teeth, and seek treatment for teeth grinding to prevent further damage.

 By taking care of enamel through good oral hygiene and safe practices, your teeth can last a lifetime.
-To learn more about caring for your teeth, please call Simpson Dental Associates in Charleston, WV, today.
+To learn more about caring for your teeth, please call Simpson Dental PLLC in Charleston, WV, today.